Skip to content

 What Is a Tithe?
 Does the IRS Care?

 The word “tithe” comes from the Hebrew root meaning “tenth” (Leviticus 27:32).
-While the Old Testament set a specific 10% benchmark, many New Testament believers view giving today as generous, voluntary worship — a heart posture more than a hard percentage.
+While the Old Testament set a specific 10% benchmark, many New Testament believers view giving today as generous, voluntary worship.
+It is more about the heart posture than a hard percentage.

 Here’s a simple example: